Speaking of locrio de Pollo (Dominican rice and chicken), let me tell you a story…

 - Taste rice for doneness; it should be firm but tender inside.

-- If necessary, cover and leave another 5 minutes over very low heat.
+- If necessary, cover and simmer another 5 minutes over very low heat.